izinex/izinex/README.md

 - 🌱 I’m currently learning Bayesian Probability Theory and its applications on machine learning, Deep learning and Computer Vision.
 - 👯 I’m looking to collaborate on Projects with Deep Learning and Computer Vision
 - 💬 Ask me about Anything
-- 📫 How to reach me: pizon.skhan@gmail.com
+- 📫 How to reach me: pizon.skhan@gmail.com and here is my [resume] if you were curious :)

 Some of my favorites projects and work I have done are:
 - [New York Housing Market]